Protecting the Inheritance of a Child, Spouse and Those You Love With a Trust

 Asset Protection trusts can be set up by parents and grandparents for their descendants.
 These Trusts can provide protection because the children have not set up the trusts for themselves with their funds.

 How to Protect Your Spouse and Children Through the Use of a Protective Trust

 Here’s a Case Study:

 At her death, mom had a trust in place in which she left her Estate outright to her son.
-Mom expected that after her son, her estate would eventually pass to her son’s only child (mom’s grandson) from his first marriage.
+Mom expected that if something happened to her son, her estate would pass to her son’s only child (mom’s grandson) from his first marriage.
 At the time of mom’s death, her son had recently married his second wife.
-What could happen to mom’s Estate without proper planning?
+What could happen to mom’s Estate when her son dies without proper planning?

-If her son were to co-mingle his inheritance with his second wife and they divorce, half of the assets could go to the second spouse instead of to his son.
-If her son dies without an estate plan, New Jersey’s intestate law on estate assets controls.
-By operation of law, the inheritance could be split equally between his new wife and his son, with the son receiving his inheritance outright at age 18.
-If son inherits mom’s estate outright and has creditor problems, the entire inheritance could be lost to creditors.
-However, if mom had created and designed her trust estate to go to her descendants in a beneficiary-controlled trust, the assets could be protected from immature beneficiaries, predators, a second spouse, and creditors.
+If her son co-mingles his inheritance with his second wife and they divorce, half of the assets could go to the second spouse instead of to her grandson.
+If her son died without an estate plan, New Jersey’s intestate law controls.
+By operation of law, the inheritance could be split equally between his new wife and his son, with the grandson receiving his inheritance outright at age 18.
+If mom’s son inherits mom’s estate outright but before he dies he has creditor problems, the entire inheritance could be lost to creditors.
+However, if mom had created and designed a trust estate to go to her descendants in a beneficiary-controlled trust, the assets could be protected from immature beneficiaries, predators, a second spouse, and creditors.

 Trusts Offer Four Levels of Protection